Undergraduate BA (Hons)

 • How do you develop your ideas?

-• and why the University of Salford and this multimedia journalism degree is the right choice for your future goals.
+• Why is the University of Salford and this multimedia journalism degree the right choice for your future goals?

 For some applicants, you’ll be asked to provide us with a portfolio of work and potentially take part in an informal group seminar discussion or interview– either live or on camera – to demonstrate your skills.